CFSAN / Office of Analytics and Outreach

-All TDS foods (with the exception of some infant/toddler foods) are analyzed for all elemental analytes (other than mercury) and radionuclides.
-For other analytes (pesticide residues, industrial chemicals, and mercury) only selected foods are analyzed.
-Refer to the food/analyte matrix to determine which TDS foods are analyzed for each analyte group.
+All TDS foods are analyzed for elements, pesticides, industrial chemicals, and radionuclides.
+Certain foods are analyzed for mercury.
+Refer to the food/analyte matrix on the Foods and Analytes page of this website to determine which TDS foods are analyzed for each analyte group.

 TDS foods analyzed for elements, pesticides, and industrial chemicals include results for each of the four market basket (MB) collections that occur each year; radionuclides typically are measured in only one MB each year.
 Therefore, results for elements, pesticides, and industrial chemicals have four sets of results per analyte, per year; whereas radionuclides typically have one set of results per analyte, per year.